 An employee going through anything upsetting or difficult to handle may eventually show outward signs of internal struggle.
 When this occurs, an employer might consider having a conversation with their employee about their openness to and the benefits of employee counseling.

 Before you recommend counseling, however, it’s important to be aware of the signs to look for to ensure that your employee isn’t caught off guard by the conversation.
 Physical illnesses have visible symptoms, as do mental health disorders, and a sudden change in behavior is the best indicator that someone isn’t well.
 A staff member experiencing a personal crisis may exhibit any of the following negative behaviors:

 Increased irritability — they may be more argumentative or likely to complain about minor offenses

 Declining work performance

 Failure to complete routine tasks

 Disappearing throughout the workday

 Any single one of these behaviors might simply be a typical performance problem.
-When too many symptoms appear over a short time, there is cause for concern.
-If you discover the physical presence of drugs or alcohol at work, take immediate action.
+But when multiple symptoms appear over a short time, however, there is cause for concern.
+Not to mention, if you discover the physical presence of drugs or alcohol at work, take immediate action.

-What confuses many managers is the lack of formal processes to deal with these situations.
-The cause is not work-related, and standard disciplinary measures are often counterproductive.
+What confuses many managers is the lack of formal processes to deal with situations like employee mental health as the cause is not work-related, and standard disciplinary measures are often counterproductive.
 An employee counseling program is more likely to address the root of the problem.